Property Search Requests

 Our Contact Centre processes payment for search fees via the following methods:

-- credit (sundry debtor) account with Council
+- credit (sundry debtor) account

 - cheque (please attach to back of search form)